-Torn Space Theater - Buffalo's groundbreaking producer of immersive, site-specific theater returns to Silo City with Silence, a response to 2020's unprecedented events.
+Torn Space Theater - Buffalo's groundbreaking producer of immersive, site-specific theater returned to Silo City with Silence, a response to 2020's unprecedented events.

-Tri-County Arts Council - View work by local artists in the galleries, including Wendy Bale's "papercuts" opening Aug.
-8, the artist’s first solo show of her cut paper artwork, and visit TCAC's website for information about upcoming classes and events.
+Tri-County Arts Council - View work by local artists in the galleries, including Wendy Bale's "papercuts" the artist’s first solo show of her cut paper artwork (through Sept.
+18), and visit TCAC's website for information about upcoming classes and events.